 You must remember the all-around two-seat sports car, the Mazda MX-5.
 Looking sharp as ever, it is a brilliant ride with incredibly engaging handling, you just can’t go wrong.
 You’ve got the choice of either a fabric soft-top guise or a folding metal hard-top, but the one thing that is for sure is that whatever you choose to decide, there is a decent amount of interior space for two and a 130-litre boot that’s big enough for all your luggage.

 The humble MX-5 is well equipped too, with entry models getting 16-inch alloy wheels and traction control, its lightweight chassis and sporty suspension setup really do shine and boost its overall performance.
 Without a doubt, the MX-5 has to be one of the most affordable, comfortable, and one of most thrilling sports cars that you could ever drive.

-With either rear- or four-wheel drive or an eight-speed twin-clutch automatic or seven-speed manual gearbox, there are also extra-rapid turbo versions available if you fancy pushing the boat out.
-If you’re feeling really luxury then at the top of the tree is the savage 641bhp Turbo S, which will you see you in 0-62mph in just 2.7 seconds!
+With either rear- four-wheel drive, an eight-speed twin-clutch automatic or seven-speed manual gearbox, there are also extra-rapid turbo versions available if you fancy pushing the boat out.
+If you’re feeling really luxurious then at the top of the tree is the savage 641bhp Turbo S, which will you see you in 0-62mph in just 2.7 seconds!

 It has a body structure of a supercar that is for sure.
 The Mercedes AMG offers a muscular formula that can cater to all your needs.
 With a front-mounted engine from a muscle saloon, its character is what sets this elegant coupe apart.
 Its suspension is on point for maximum effect on the track and practicality of the luxurious Mercedes sports car.
 Performance-wise, we’re talking a twin-turbo 4.0-litre V, which pushes out 503bhp, its also equipped with a slick nine-speed automatic gearbox.